sabkorm/Ansible_Project/README.md

 # Ansible project

 ## Overview
-This Ansible project is separated into two parts, executing different tasks on the host machines:
+This is an example project to practice how to write tasks.
+This project is separated into two parts, executing different tasks on the host machines:

-### Ansible project I:
+### Ansible project I

 - Installing different packages on the host machines (htop, tree)
 - Updating the system